argoproj/argo-events/docs/FAQ.md

 in `argo-events` namespace with instance-id `argo-events`.
 You can change the configuration by updating the appropriate controller configmap.

+**Q. How to debug Argo-Events.**

+**A**.

+1. Make sure you have installed everything as instructed [here](https://argoproj.github.io/argo-events/installation/).
+1. The gateway and sensor pods must be running.
+If you see any issue with the pods, check the logs for sensor-controller and gateway-controller.
+1. If gateway and sensor pods are running, but you are not receiving any events:
+     * Make sure you have configured the event source correctly.
+     * Check the logs for both of the gateway pod's containers.
+1. If the gateway-client displays `dispatched event` but nothing happens then read following Q and A.

+Note: You can set environment variable `DEBUG_LOG:true` in any of the containers to output debug logs.

 **Q. Gateway is receiving the events but nothing happens.**

 **A**.

-First, check the sensor resource is deployed and a pod is created for the resource.
+1. Check the sensor resource is deployed and a pod is created for the resource.
 If sensor pod is running, check the `subscribers` list in the gateway resource.
 The sensor service url must be registered as a subscriber in order to receive events from gateway.
 The `gateway-client` container should also log an error related to this situation.

-       Second, if the gateway was able to send an event to sensor, then check the sensor logs, either the sensor event resolution circuitry has rejected the event or the sensor failed to execute the trigger due to an error.
+1. If the gateway was able to send an event to sensor, then check the sensor logs, either the sensor event resolution circuitry has rejected the event or the sensor failed to execute the trigger due to an error.

 **Q. Helm chart installation does not work.**